-Well, like I said, he passed away when I was 12.
+[16:41] Like I said, he passed away when I was 12.
 It was really sad and really tragic.
 It was the first grandparent to lose.
-And, you know, he was in the hospital.
+He was in the hospital.

-[16:49] He was recovering from surgery.
+He was recovering from surgery.
 They had removed some cancerous tumors.
 And we thought he was going to pull through and make it.
 And then the day that he was supposed to come home, everything went south.